Functional Area 53 Information Systems Management

 FA53 officers focus on enabling mission command through management of information systems and services.
 Signal officers (25A) command, lead and manage Signal Soldiers and organizations conducting network operations.
 Cyber officers (17A) conduct defensive and offensive cyber operations to protect the DoDIN.

-• Officer possesses Science, Technology, Engineering or Mathematics (STEM) aptitude:
+• Officer must have an undergraduate or graduate degree in Science, Technology, Engineering or Mathematics (STEM) or request a STEM waiver

 Application information can be found on the HRC Officers Voluntary Transfer Incentive Program (VTIP) website.